Veason-silverbullet/NNR/README.md

 If you would like to conduct experiments on MIND-small, please set the config parameter `--dataset=small`.

-For MIND-small, we suggest the number of GCN layers of 3 and dropout rate of 0.3.
+For MIND-small, we suggest the number of GCN layers of 3 and dropout rate of 0.25 (see Line 84 of `config.py`).
 Example command is as below:
-<pre><code>python main.py --news_encoder=CNE --user_encoder=SUE --dataset=small --gcn_layer_num=3 --dropout_rate=0.3</code></pre>
+<pre><code>python main.py --news_encoder=CNE --user_encoder=SUE --dataset=small --gcn_layer_num=3 --dropout_rate=0.25</code></pre>

 If you would like to conduct experiments on MIND-large, please set the config parameter `--dataset=large`.

-For MIND-large, we suggest the number of GCN layers of 4 and dropout rate of 0.1.
+For MIND-large, we suggest the number of GCN layers of 4 and dropout rate of 0.1 (see Line 91 of `config.py`).
 Example command is as below:
 <pre><code>python main.py --news_encoder=CNE --user_encoder=SUE --dataset=large --gcn_layer_num=4 --dropout_rate=0.1</code></pre>
-For MIND-large, please manually zip and submit the model prediction file to [*MIND leaderboard*](https://msnews.github.io/index.html#leaderboard) for performance evaluation.
-For example, having finished training, our model prediction file is at `test/res/large/CNE-SUE/best_model_CNE-SUE_#1_CNE-SUE/CNE-SUE.txt`.
+For MIND-large, please submit the model prediction file to [*MIND leaderboard*](https://msnews.github.io/index.html#leaderboard) for performance evaluation.
+For example, having finished training model #1, the model prediction file is at `prediction/large/CNE-SUE/#1/prediction.zip`.
+If the prediction zip file is not found, please find the raw prediction file at `test/res/large/CNE-SUE/best_model_CNE-SUE_#1_CNE-SUE/CNE-SUE.txt`.
 <br/><br/>